 The picnic area in the garden is also accessible, where families can come to explore, learn, and play together in a safe and beautiful outdoor setting.

-See Related: 12 Best Things to Do in Marinette, Wisconsin
+See Related: Things to Do in Appleton

-18. Devil’s Lake State Park
+23. Devil’s Lake State Park

-Address: S5975 Park Rd, Baraboo, WI 53913, United States
+Address: S5975 Park Rd, Baraboo, WI 53913

 The Devil’s Lake State Park features three campgrounds: the Quartzite Campground, Ice Age Campground, and Northern Lights Campground.
-All these campgrounds have a capacity of 423 campsites and 9 group campsites with a combined total of 240 campers.
+All these campgrounds have a capacity of 423 campsites and nine group campsites with a combined total of 240 campers.

 19. Rocky Arbor State Park

 Address: N101 US Hwy.
-12 and 16, Wisconsin Dells, WI 53965, United States
+12 and 16, Wisconsin Dells, WI 53965

 Just off the Wisconsin River, the Rocky Arbor State Park is one of the most popular state parks for visitors.
-It was established in 1932 and was created to conserve sandstone bluffs that have been transformed into magnificent cliffs and ledges.
+It was established in 1932 in order to conserve its sandstone bluffs that have been transformed into magnificent cliffs and ledges.

 It is located in the town of Dodgeville in southwest Wisconsin and situated on more than 1,000 acres of land.
-Even though camping is one of the most appealing activities in the park, visitors can also hike, go picnic, go camping, and take a ride on the park’s scenic train.
+Even though camping is one of the most appealing activities in the park, visitors can also hike, enjoy a picnic, and take a ride on the park’s scenic train.

-20. Circus World Museum
+25. Circus World Museum

-Address: 550 Water St, Baraboo, WI 53913, United States
+Address: 550 Water St, Baraboo, WI 53913

 You can also visit the library and research center that houses a collection of books, documents, and other materials related to the history of the circus.

+Do you love motorcycles?
 Do you drool over the thought of getting your hands on a Harley-Davidson?
 Then there’s one Wisconsin museum you simply cannot miss if you’re heading anywhere near these parts.

 An emporium of all things Harley, the Harley-Davidson Museum is a great place to learn about the history of this iconic brand.
 You’ll get to see some great motorcycles at the museum and learn about the people who created a legend.

-22. National Railroad Museum
+27. National Railroad Museum

 The National Railroad Museum is the perfect place for anyone who loves trains.
 The museum is home to an extensive collection of steam locomotives, diesel locomotives, and electric locomotives.
 There are also several model trains on display, as well as other railroad artifacts and exhibits.

 Located in the city of Green Bay, visitors to the National Railroad Museum can explore the evolution of rail travel, see famous locomotives up close, and even purchase small trains from the gift shop.

-23. Bay Beach Amusement Park
+28. Bay Beach Amusement Park

 There’s no better place to cool off and have some fun on a hot summer day than Bay Beach Amusement Park in Green Bay, Wisconsin.
 This family-friendly destination has something for everyone, from thrilling rides to delicious food so that you can refuel after a day of exploration.